 Image super-resolution (SR) is an operation that involves the enhancement of pixel-based image resolution, while minimizing visual artifacts.
-However, the construction of a high-resolution (HR) version of a low-resolution (LR) image requires inferring the values of missing pixels, making image SR a severely ill-conditioned problem.
-Various image models and approaches have been proposed to regularize this ill-posed problem via employing some prior knowledge, including natural priors~\cite{li2001new,dai2007soft,sun2008image,zhang2008image}, local and non-local similarity~\cite{yang2013fast,dong2013nonlocally}, sparse representation over fixed or learned dictionaries~\cite{mallat2010super, yang2010image,yang2012coupled,zeyde2010single,timofte2013anchored,timofte2014a+,wei2016fresh}, and sophisticated features from deep learning~\cite{dong2016image,dong2016accelerating,kim2016accurate,kim2016deeply}.
+However, the construction of a high-resolution (HR) version of a low-resolution (LR) image requires inferring the values of missing pixels, making image SR a severely ill-posed problem.
+Various image models and approaches have been proposed to regularize this ill-posed problem via employing some prior knowledge, including natural priors~\cite{li2001new,dai2007soft,sun2008image,zhang2008image}, local and non-local similarity~\cite{yang2013fast,dong2013nonlocally}, sparse representation over fixed or learned dictionaries~\cite{mallat2010super, yang2010image,yang2012coupled,zeyde2010single,timofte2013anchored,wei2016fresh,timofte2014a+}, and sophisticated features from deep learning~\cite{dong2016image,dong2016accelerating,kim2016accurate,kim2016deeply}.
 These typical super-resolution approaches focus only on single modality images without exploiting the availability of other modalities as guidance.

-However, in many practical application scenarios, a certain scene is often imaged using various sensors that yield different image modalities.
-For example, in remote sensing it is typical to have various image modalities of earth observations, such as a panchromatic band version, a multispectral bands version, and an infrared (IR) band version~\cite{gomez2015multimodal,loncan2015hyperspectral}.
+However, in many practical application scenarios, a certain scene is often imaged using different sensors yielding different image modalities.
+For example, in remote sensing it is typical to have various image modalities of earth observations, such as a panchromatic band version, a multi-spectral bands version, and an infrared (IR) band version~\cite{gomez2015multimodal,loncan2015hyperspectral}.
 In order to balance cost, bandwidth and complexity, these multimodal images are usually acquired with different resolutions~\cite{gomez2015multimodal}.
 These scenarios call for approaches that can capitalize on the availability of multiple image modalities of the same scene -- which typically share textures, edges, corners, boundaries, or other salient features -- in order to super-resolve the LR images with the aid of the HR images of a different modality.